totaljs/flowstreamexec/README.md

 - [Join __Total.js Telegram__](https://t.me/totalplatform)
 - [Support](https://www.totaljs.com/support/)

-This app is targeted for understanding how it is easy to execute your own FlowStream and get a response.
-This predefined FlowStream transforms only string to upper case.
+This app is targeted at understanding how easy it is to execute your own FlowStream and get a response.
+This predefined FlowStream transforms only strings to uppercase.

 __How to run it?__